lucastheis/django-publications/README.md

 django-publications
 ===================

-A Django app for managing publications.
+A Django app for managing scientific publications.

 Screenshots
 -----------